Prithvi25298/Advanced-Regression-Assignment/README.md

 ## Table of Contents
-*  Thhe company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+*  The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose
 *  Python
 *  Lasso Regression is more accurate than Ridge Regression in this project